 Add Dreamforce to the List of Canceled Events

-Salesforce canceled its annual conference amid continued uncertainty about the COVID-19 pandemic containment
+Salesforce nixed its annual conference amid continued uncertainty about the COVID-19 pandemic containment

 San Francisco lost another major tech conference with Salesforce canceling its annual Dreamforce convention, joining the list of companies canceling major events amid the continued uncertainty of the COVID-19 pandemic.